Form follows function

-Form follows function is a principle of design associated with late 19th and early 20th century architecture and industrial design in general, which states that the shape of a building or object should primarily relate to its intended function or purpose.
+Form follows function is a principle of design associated with late 19th- and early 20th-century architecture and industrial design in general, which states that the appearance and structure of a building or object (architectural form) should primarily relate to its intended function or purpose.

 Origins of the phrase

-The architect Louis Sullivan coined the maxim, which resumes Viollet-le-Duc's théories : a rationally designed structure may not necessarily be beautiful but no building can be beautiful that does not have a rationally designed structure.
-The maxim is often incorrectly attributed to the sculptor Horatio Greenough (18051852), whose thinking mostly predates the later functionalist approach to architecture.
+The architect Louis Sullivan coined the maxim, which encapsulates Viollet-le-Duc's theories: "a rationally designed structure may not necessarily be beautiful but no building can be beautiful that does not have a rationally designed structure".
+Sullivan also credited his friend and mentor, John H. Edelmann, who theorized the concept of "suppressed function" with inspiration for this maxim.

+The maxim is often incorrectly attributed to the sculptor Horatio Greenough (1805–1852), whose thinking mostly predates the later functionalist approach to architecture.
 Greenough's writings were for a long time largely forgotten, and were rediscovered only in the 1930s.
 In 1947, a selection of his essays was published as Form and Function: Remarks on Art by Horatio Greenough.
+The earliest formulation of the idea as "in architecture only that shall show that has a definite function" belongs not to an architect, but to a monk Carlo Lodoli (1690–1761), who uttered the phrase while inspired by positivist thinking (Lodoli's words were published by his student, Francesco Algarotti, in 1757).